Many Big Bads

 - The Sin Vessel of Gluttony is a wine glass.
 So, yeah.
 Not that its owner used it for wine all the time...

-- A character from Ace Attorney materialized a brandy balloon from Hammer Space for the sole purpose of swirling it evilly in front of Phoenix.
+- A character from Ace Attorney materializes a brandy balloon from Hammer Space for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.

 - Fatman, the bizarrely hedonistic mad bomber boss in Metal Gear Solid 2, carries around a glass of red wine and drinks it as you fight him.
 Needless to say, it makes a mess of his blast suit in the end.